rohrersimon/Active-Directory-Password-Reset/README.md

 <h2>Walk-through</h2>

-Klick on the 'Tools' menu in Server Manager and select the 'Active Directory Users and Computers' option.
+Klick on the 'Tools' menu in Server Manager and select the 'Active Directory Users and Computers' option.<br />
 <br />
 <img src="https://i.imgur.com/AZU7HqI.png" height="80%" width="80%" />
 <br />
 <br />
-Find the correct folder where the users are stored.
-In my case, I called it "_Users".
+In Active Directory Users and Computers, find the correct folder where the users are stored.
+In my case I called it "_Users".
 Rightclick on the folder and select 'Find...'.<br />
 <br />
 <img src="https://i.imgur.com/9P0hOsP.png" height="80%" width="80%" />
 <br />